bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 \end{bmatrix}
 $$

-Given the loss \\(L\\) for a given set of inputs, backpropagation consists in recursively computing the partial derivative for all variables in the computational graph by application of the chain rule.
+Given the loss \\(L\\) for a set of inputs, backpropagation consists in recursively computing the partial derivative for all variables in the computational graph by application of the chain rule.

 *Chain rule* reminder: Let \\(x\\) be a real number and \\(f\\) and \\(g\\) two functions mapping from a real number to a real number.
 If \\(z = g(x)\\) and \\(y = f(g(x)) = f(z)\\), the derivative between \\(y\\) and \\(x\\) is